 A Word to the Wise

-While trauma is most often the culprit behind those white spots, if the spots on your nail are at all powdery, a fungus infection might be to blame, but that isn't really cause for concern, either—an antifungal treatment will clear it right up.
+While trauma is most often the culprit behind those white spots, if the spots on your nail (most often the toenail) are at all powdery, a fungus infection might be to blame, but that isn't really cause for concern, either—an antifungal treatment will clear it right up.
+(In some more mild cases, you maybe able to buff it off, cleanse the nail plate with alcohol, and discard buffer or file.)
 And in the interest of curtailing all your nail-related WebMD searches, note that any ridges you see likely don't indicate any horrific, underlying disease: They're actually the nail equivalent of wrinkles and are to be totally expected with age.
 Got any little dents or dips?
 That's actually a common side effect of psoriasis.

 Pretty cool that your nails can tell you all that, right?
 Next, learn what your breakouts can reveal about your health.